What to know about the future of Obamacare

 - Enrollment in 2017 plans is still available

-(CNN)The election has ended, and a new President and new Congress will take office on January 1.
+(CNN)The election has ended, and a new President and new Congress will take office in January.
 Among the most heated issues during the campaign season was the Affordable Care Act, also known as Obamacare.

 The law, which was signed in 2010, has faced mixed reviews since its inception, from both politicians and the public.